axel-chamberland/Open-QuizUI/README.md

 # QuizUI
-This is tool / action function for displaying multiple choice quizzes inside Open WebUI.
+This is a tool / action function for displaying multiple choice quizzes inside Open WebUI.
 As Frontend and Backend are seperate, it can easily be adapted to work outside Open WebUI.

 ## Example